demisto/content/Packs/CrowdStrikeMalquery/Integrations/CrowdStrikeMalquery/README.md

 ### cs-malquery-hunt
 ***
-Use hunt to schedule a YARA-based search for execution.
-Results can be filtered based on criteria such as file type, file size and first seen date.
+Schedules a YARA rule-based search for execution, which returns a request ID.
+Use the request ID in the cs-malquery-get-request command to retrieve results.
+You can filter based on criteria such as file type, file size and first seen date.
-<br/>Using hunt is a two-step process:
-1. Schedule a YARA-based search with hunt, which returns a request ID.
-2. Provide that request ID to the cs-malquery-get-request to retrieve results.

 #### Base Command